 As a Conservative synagogue, KBI members and our Cantor hold dear the traditions of nusach Ashkenaz (the melody conventions sung the world over specific to each holy day, each season, each time of day); congregational melodies that remind us of the best parts of our earliest Jewish memories or inspire us to join in song; set compositions from around the calendar; and a touch of chazzanut, the cantorial art of Jewish arias and recitatives.
 The collection of musical choices Cantor Green makes on a given Shabbat or Yom Tov are meant to bring to our services reverence, joy, serenity, familiarity, finesse, innovation… and also fun and frivolity whenever appropriate!

-Our Shabbat services are enhanced on a monthly basis and on the High Holy Days by Kol Beit Yisrael, our adult youth choir.
+Our Shabbat services are enhanced on a monthly basis and on the High Holy Days by Kol Beit Yisrael, our adult choir.
 The choir’s repertoire is carefully chosen and arranged by our Cantor to bring outstanding choral harmonies and textures to familiar or traditional synagogue music, and to introduce uplifting and inspiring new melodies.
-The adult choir rehearses on Tuesday evenings, 7:00 p.m. to 8:45 p.m., and the youth choir meets on Tuesdays from 6:15 p.m. to 6:55 p.m. and includes a pizza dinner.
-During the pandemic, our rehearsals take place on Zoom on a slightly different schedule.
+The adult choir rehearses on Wednesday evenings (currently every second week), 6:45 p.m. to 8:30 p.m.
+Our youth choir has been on hiatus since the pandemic started, but we hope to bring it back in the coming months.
 Contact Cantor Green to learn more or to try-out for the choir.

 Producing a “virtual choir” video that’s worthy of sharing takes time, resources, and is artistically and technologically demanding on all involved — especially when the choir is so large!
-KBI is therefore extremely proud to have produced nineteen professional-quality, spiritually uplifting, virtual videos since the pandemic started, with other projects already in the works.
+KBI is therefore extremely proud to have produced many professional-quality, spiritually uplifting, virtual videos since March of 2020.
 Here’s our YouTube playlist of virtual creations: